mamemo/Voting-Prediction/README.md

 * The first and second structures were overfitting a little bit in the training data.
 Only the last structure, three hidden layer with 30, 20 and 10 units, was performed better on every test set for each prediction round, independently of which activation function were chosen.
 However, this is the structure with worst accuracy.

+* The tested structures came to a point were they gave the same results for r2 and r2 with r1 predictions.
+That means, for those structures the extra attributes dont't affect at all the final prediction.
+Being specific, the loss and accuracy change but only a few decimals after e-06.

 ### Decision Tree

 For the decision tree we had to compare how it performs with different thresholds, different amounts of attributes (r1, r2 and r2 with r1) and other combinations.
 All the experiment combinations were tested 10 times and the value in the table is the mean of all.
 The decision tree model was implemented from scratch and you can follow the algorithm with specific commented functions at [Decision_Tree.py](../master/tec/ic/ia/p1/models/Decision_Tree.py).